techemmy/Blogging-API/README.md

 # Blogging-API

-This is an API for a blogging app
+This is an API for blogging

 ---
 Check the [Project Live Url](https://blogging-api.onrender.com/)